yobrooks/mercoder/README.md

 ## Features
 The website uses HTML, CSS, and JavaScript.
-It was built using a XAMPP stack (Windows, Apache, MySQL, and PHP.
+It was built using a XAMPP stack (Windows, Apache, MySQL, and PHP).

 MerCoder hosts computer science lessons that can be viewed by anyone, anywhere.
 The website comes with a variety of default lessons on many topics including Python, Pixlr, SVG, and Scratch.